What to expect at an Oddfellows social event

 • Use our Events Finder.
 You can enter your postcode, location or branch name to find a list of scheduled events.
 You can then filter events by date and type.

 • Refer to your local events diary.
 When you’re a member, you’ll automatically receive a copy of this in the post.
 They’re usually published every six months, so you can plan ahead.
-If for some reason you don’t get one or you lose yours, then you can always call your Branch Secretary or our Membership team for a new copy.
-They’re also available to download and print from a branch's contact details page on our website.
+If for some reason you don’t get one or you lose yours, or you're not yet a member, you can always call your local Branch Secretary, contact our Membership team or request one online.
+They’re also available to view online or download and print from a branch's contact details page on our website.
 Just use our online Branch Finder to locate this.

 I’m nervous about coming along to an event on my own.
 Can you help?